wgy1027/postFireSeverityAssessment/englishPronunciation.md

 In General American English, /r/ when not followed by a vowel is realized as an r-coloring of the preceding vowel or its coda: nurse [ˈnɚs], butter [ˈbʌtɚ].

+# Stops
+According to the organs involved in the closure of the oral cavity, stops are classed as follows:
+- Bilabial stops: the airstream is held by using both lips.
+Bilabial stops are [ph], [p], [p˺], and [b].
+- Alveolar stops: the airstream is held by pushing the tip of the tongue against the alveolar ridge.
+Alveolar stops are [th], [t], [t˺], and [d].
+- Velar stops: the airstream is held by pushing the back of the tongue against the soft palate.
+Velar stops are [kh], [k], k˺, and [g].
+- Glottal stops: the airstream is held by closing the vocal folds (remember that the space between the vocal folds is the glottis).
+Glottal stops are [ʔ] and [tʔ].
+Sound [ʔ] is a pure glottal stop, not associated to any other sound, while [tʔ] is a co-articulation of [t] and [ʔ] (see Section 4.1.5subsubsection).

 ## Bilabial sounds [ph], [p], [p˺], and [b]
 The closure of the oral cavity is carried out by the lips, which come together to stop the airstream.
 Then the airstream is held just behind the lips, and finally is released; see Figure 10.
 There are three voiceless allophones, [ph], [p], [p˺], and one voiced allophone, [b].
 Spellings commonly associated with bilabials are p, pp for sound [p], as in pen[phen], happy[ˈhæpi], or lap[læp˺], and b, bb for sound [b], as in best[best] or robber[ˈrɑ:bər].